joegreene/CS_121_Fall_2014/References/Basics (CS 120)/README.md

   }
 ```

-It might look more confusing, but it's there if you want to use it.
+It might look more confusing at first and it's there if you want to use it.
 Helps best with small statements.

 Terms tied to arrays:
 - __Index__: Position in the array (started from 0 and goes to n-1, where n is the length of the array)